Report card: Bob Condotta grades the Seahawks’ loss to the Rams in Week 5

 DK Metcalf had some real nice moments against Jalen Ramey, and Tyler Lockett also did what he could.

-Lockett, who dealt with a hip injury last week, looked fresher than the 49ers game, drawing a defensive pass interference penalty for 47 yards in the second quarter along with four receptions for 50 yards.
+Lockett, who dealt with a hip injury last week, looked fresher than the 49ers game, drawing a defensive pass interference penalty for 47 yards in the second quarter along with five receptions for 57 yards.

-Metcalf had two touchdowns and four catches for 84.
+Metcalf had two touchdowns and five catches for 98 yards.
 One of his TDs came on a 19-yarder against Ramsey in the second quarter.

 Metcalf also reeled in a 25-yarder when he snuck behind Ramsey in the first quarter on a play when Wilson was flushed out of the pocket.